bytezealot1337/Fractoria-Qt-v3.1/README.md

 Yet Another Fractal Rendering Software...

-To render and save AVI Video Files from the BMP Images obtained from your Animations, simply copy "mencoder.exe" to your Fractoria Working Directory.
+To save AVI Video Files from the BMP Images obtained from your Animations, simply copy "mencoder.exe" to your Fractoria Working Directory.

 Have Fun :)